ira-bv/zabbix/README.md

 # CHANGELOG

+### 0.8.1
+* New sources need autoconf to build, fixed build and dependencies (Ira Abramov, tested on v4.4.4 and Ubuntu 18.04)

 ### 0.8.0
 * This version is a big change with a lot of bugfix and change.
 Please be careful if you are updated from previous version